apache/shardingsphere/docs/community/content/involved/committer/commiter_rights.en.md

 ## Committer Rights

 For a long time, JetBrains has been committed to supporting open source development.
 JetBrains is now officially a Platinum Targeted Sponsor of The Apache Software Foundation!
-Every Apache Committer is eligible for a complimentary subscription that grants them access to all the JetBrains IDEs such as IntelliJ IDEA, PyCharm, and other desktop tools.。
+Every Apache Committer is eligible for a complimentary subscription that grants them access to all the JetBrains IDEs such as IntelliJ IDEA, PyCharm, and other desktop tools.

 All individual Committers who have received a free JetBrains license before will have their subscriptions co-termed under the official Apache Software Foundation account and extended for a year.
 Plus, all further renewals will be automated, so new Apache Committers will only need to request a free All Products Pack once.